A Guide to Publishing Books

 books on a bookshelf

 There is no shortage of options when it comes to publishing a book these days.
-The good news is, you do not need to be an established author either, absolutely anyone can publish a book if they want to!
+The good news is that you do not need to be an established author, either.
+Absolutely anyone can publish a book if they want to!
 Whether or not your book is a success is another story… Without further ado, here is our guide to publishing books.

 overhead shot of typing on laptop